Newsletter

 • Katie Adams (2016, 2017, 2018, 2019)

-We convened a panel of experts in March, 2015, to talk about the changing world of public art and art made with community involvement and more than 100 turned out to listen and ask questions. (left-right) Pepon Osorio, Professor of Art, Tyler School of Art, Amy Sadao, Director, Institute of Contemporary Art, Ken Lum, Professor of Art, University of Pennsylvania, Aaron Levy, Director, Slought.
+Your support helped us do this!
+In Marcy, 2025, we convened a panel of artists who are thinkers and passionate about community to talk about the changing world of public art and art made with community involvement.
+More than 100 people turned out to listen and ask questions. (left-right) Pepon Osorio, Professor of Art, Tyler School of Art, Amy Sadao, Director, Institute of Contemporary Art, Ken Lum, Professor of Art, University of Pennsylvania, Aaron Levy, Director, Slought.
+The panel was in conjunction with our Knight-funded project, "Artist and Social Responsibility" a college independent study class in partnership with the Village of Arts and Humanities.

 I think what I really, really, really love about Artblog is that it considers everything… What Artblog does is the universe of the arts in Philadelphia